frequency-chain/docs/pages/glossary.md

 Frequency must have a registered Message Schema Id.
 This registration tells consumers of the message how to read the data in the Payload.

-### 1. On-Chain Message
+### On-Chain Message
 One message on chain from a Message Sending Account

-### 2. Batch Message
-One on-chain message that points to lots of messages from different Message Source Accounts.
-A message in a Parquet file lots of individual messages.

-### 3. Tombstone Message
-An indication that an individual Frequency message should be deleted.
-Any actor that ignores a Tombstone would be acting outside the specification, and one possibility is such an actor could be punished via on-chain, governance-approved action.
+We have two schema options that are important here:

+- **Payload location** - this is currently either on-chain or ipfs.
+It could be expanded to more in the future.
+- **Model Type** - this is currently either AvroBinary or Parquet.
+This tells you how to read the schema's model to construct new message payloads and potentially read or validate data.

 ## Message Source Account (MSA)
 See [Account](#account) section for definition.

-## ~~MRC~~
-The old name for Frequency. **DO NOT** use.

 ## Payload
-The user data in a Message that matches a [Schema](#Schema).
+The user data in a Message that matches a [Schema](#schema).

+The user data in a [Message](#message) that is defined specifically by the corresponding schema model.
+Schema defines the message as a whole.

 ## Provider
 An [MSA](#message-source-account-msa) that is registered for being able to be